Melonthedev/SchulPortalPlus/README.md

 # SchulPortalPlus

-Adds cool new Features to the SchulPortal Hessen
+Makes helpful little changes and adds features to the SchulPortal Hessen